-EDU 226SA Early Childhood Seminar II S Day 2 0 2 (School-Age) No Evening
+EDU 226SA Early Childhood Seminar II (School-Age)

+S Day No Evening 2

 This course is designed to expand students' knowledge of the early childhood classroom and the roles professionals play in that setting.
 Emphasis is placed on creating child portfolios that enhance planning and implementation of curriculum for all children and the development of individual professional portfolios.
 Upon completion, students should be able to develop child portfolios and create individual professional development plans.

-Prerequisites: COE 111PS or COE 111SA; EDU 144 or EDU 145; EDU 146;
+Prerequisites: COE 111SA; EDU 144 or EDU 145; EDU 146; permission from EC advisor required